levilindsey/levi.dev/apps/hex-grid/public/example/data/oh-the-places-youll-blow/description.md

 🐞 The Windows build has the fewest issues.
 On Android, we have sometimes seen issues with the audio input cutting out after half a minute or so.

+⭐ The theme for the jam was "Bubble".

 ### 🙌 Our team

 -   **Alden Witt** — _Music & Sound Design_ — **[instagram.com/aldenwitty](https://instagram.com/aldenwitty)**